evanj/streak/README.md

 Streak API for Go
 ================================

-An incomplete Go API wrapping [Streak's API](http://www.streak.com/api/)
+An incomplete Go API wrapping [Streak's API](http://www.streak.com/api/).

-Warning: this is totally incomplete.
+*Warning*: this is totally incomplete.
 It only exposes enough for me to extract some statistics I wanted.
 Be prepared to extend the structs in [`streak.go`](streak.go).
-I'm very willing to accept pull requests!
+I'll accept pull requests!

-Example Usage:
+Example:
 -----------------

-See [`cmd/streak_example.go`](cmd/streak_example.go) for a complete example.
-Snippet:
+See [`cmd/streak_example.go`](cmd/streak_example.go) for a complete working example program.
+Code snippet:

 ```go
 fmt.Println("Pipelines:")